oarcscience/ith.oarc.science/nam/ca/aat/aat00.md

 #### Journal of American Folk-Lore, Vol. XXII, No. 85, pp. 283-7 \[1909\]

 ###### Scanned at Intangible Textual Heritage, September 2003.
-J. B. Hare, redactor.
+J. Lelievre, redactor.
 These texts are in the public domain.
 These files may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 ------------------------------------------------------------------------